jamescockerham/A-Personal-Website/index.md

 layout: default
 ---

+#He's

-Builder of things that work.
+A builder of things that work.
 Currently hacking on AI tools, Android apps, and far too many side projects.

 **Currently:**